-Broad Ocean Area: The sperm whale's range occurs throughout the BOA.
+Broad Ocean Area: The sperm whale occurs throughout the BOA of the Action Area.
 This species is typically found in the temperate and tropical waters of the Pacific (Whitehead 2002).
 Sperm whales are found year-round in Hawaiian waters and are most commonly observed in waters greater than 3,000 m (9,842 ft) deep (Baird et al. 2013).
-The current best available abundance estimate for the Hawaiian stock of sperm whales is 3,354 (CV = 0.34) based on 2010 shipboard line-transect surveys of the Hawaiian Islands EEZ (Carretta et al. 2014).
 Sperm whales have also been detected on surveys conducted between the Hawaiian Islands and Guam via Wake Island (PISFC 2010a; PISFC 2010b).
 Three sperm whales were sighted on a January/February 2010 cruise (PISFC 2010a) and four were sighted on an April/May 2010 cruise along with additional acoustic detections (PISFC 2010b).
+In the eastern Pacific, sperm whales are found year-round in California waters and are widely distributed in tropical waters (Carretta et al. 2016).
+Although sperm whales are widely distributed in the eastern tropical Pacific, their abundance declines westward towards the middle of the tropical Pacific and declines northward towards the tip of Baja California (Carretta et al. 2016).